JoGo175/TreeDiffusion/README.md

 ### Cluster-conditioning in Diffuse-TreeVAE

 The following image compares two Diffuse-TreeVAE models: one conditioned only on reconstructions and the other on both reconstructions and the leaf index.
 Both models were trained using the same underlying CNN-TreeVAE.
-The picture shows the image generations from each leaf of (top) the CNN-TreeVAE, (middle) the cluster-unconditional Diffuse-TreeVAE, and (bottom) the cluster-conditional Diffuse-TreeVAE, all trained on CIFAR-10.
+The picture shows the image generations from each leaf of the CNN-TreeVAE, the cluster-unconditional Diffuse-TreeVAE, and the cluster-conditional Diffuse-TreeVAE, all trained on CIFAR-10.
 Each row displays the generated images from all leaves of the specified model, starting with the same sample from the root.
 The corresponding leaf probabilities are shown at the top of the image and are by design the same for all models.

 <img src="images/readme/comparison_uncond_vs_cond.png" width="100%">